pdizz/pdizz.github.io/_posts/2017-03-22-behavioral-api-testing-with-behat-01.markdown

 When Behat runs a feature file it loads a php class called a feature context, and matches each sentence to a method in the feature context which has the php code to support that test step.

 Initialize a new behat project in your project directory.
-This will create an empty `features/bootstrap/FeatureContext.php` that we'll use to support our test steps
+This will create an empty file, features/bootstrap/FeatureContext.php, that we'll use to support our test steps.

 {% highlight bash %}
 vendor/bin/behat --init